joinpursuit/AC_4_Web/units/deepdive/exercises/modules/modules.md

 - Import the function from `filterFiles.js` as `filterFilesFn`.
 - Read the input for folder and extension from the user (using the `process` object).
-- invoke the function with the following arguments:
+- Invoke the function with the following arguments:
   - the folder
   - the extension
   - a callback function that takes as arguments an error object and a list.
-If the error object is not `null`, it logs the string: `'there was an error'` followed by the erro.
-Otherwise, it loges the list, with each element in a separate line.
+If the error object is not `null`, it logs the string: `'there was an error'` followed by the error.
+Otherwise, it logs the list, with each element in a separate line.